Chery Tiggo 9 Super Hybrid vs Ford Everest

 Feature Showdown

-The Chery Tiggo 9 Super Hybrid features a 15.6-inch touchscreen, while the Ford Everest gets a 10.1-inch display and 8-inch instruments.
+The Chery Tiggo 9 Super Hybrid features a 15.6-inch touchscreen paired with a 10.3-inch digital dash, while the Ford Everest gets a 10.1-inch display and 8-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Chery Tiggo 9 Super Hybrid stands out with panoramic roof, heated front seats, ventilated seats, power tailgate and Sony audio that you will not find on the Ford Everest.
+The Chery Tiggo 9 Super Hybrid stands out with panoramic roof, heated front seats, power tailgate, Sony audio and ambient lighting that you will not find on the Ford Everest.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain